So there they were.

 And for the first time in hours, Mason smiled.

-She stared out into space and lay eyes upon the huge blue-green planet of Earth that they were nearing at a good, steady pace.
-She heard Olan and Michael communicating to each-other, checking over systems, spouting procedural jargon, and she couldn't understand a single word of it, but one thing she did understand was that the SC Ginga was Earthbound once again.
+She stared out into space and lay eyes upon the huge blue-green planet that they were nearing at a good, steady pace.
+She heard Olan and Michael communicating to each-other, checking over systems, spouting procedural jargon, and she couldn't understand a single word of it, but one thing she did understand was that the SC Ginga was Earthbound once more.